cugos/cugos.github.com/meetings/_posts/2025-10-15-cugos_monthly.md

 **[Christy Heaton](https://christyheaton.github.io/)** will give an update on the Cugos Fall Fling and the [30DayMapChallenge](https://30daymapchallenge.com/) coming up in November!

+**Ethan Espie** will share his Python script which web-scrapes the pages of current baseball players on [MLB.com](https://www.mlb.com/), to get their birth places, and then for each team plots the players on a world map.

 **Anyone** is invited to share (their own or news about any interesting) small or large geospatial projects.
 As always any geo-questions are encouraged and will gladly be discussed within the group.

 **[@you](http://cugos.org/people/)** Introduce yourself!
 Or re-introduce yourself!
 Please tell us about something cool you are working on, playing with, or otherwise inspires or puzzles you.
 [Add yourself here.](https://github.com/cugos/cugos.github.com/blob/main/meetings/_posts/2025-04-16-cugos_monthly.md) or reach out to us hello@cugos.org